clamsproject/aapb-annotations/scene-recognition/readme.md

 > Please read this explanation of the types of frames first.
 > [`Types of frames`](https://docs.google.com/document/d/1IyM_rCsCr_1XQ39j36WMX-XnVVBT4T_01j-M0eYqyDs/edit) is the guidelines for this project along with more specific instructions from this `readme.md`.

-### Preparation (Project manager)
+### Preparation
-The annotation project manager first need to extract still images from chosen videos, using the extraction script included in the tool source code (so far all annotation is done with images sampled at 1 frame every 2 seconds).
+The annotation project manager first needs to extract still images from chosen videos, using the extraction script included in the tool source code (so far all annotation is done with images sampled at 1 frame every 2 seconds).
 This intends to give some diversity to the frames extracted from the video.
 The set of frames must be then loaded into the [tool](https://github.com/WGBH-MLA/keystrokelabeler/blob/main/labeler_data_readme.md).

-### What to Annotate (Annotator)
+### What to Annotate
 This tool creates an annotation file that has different columns for each frame.
 For each frame, pick which category of Frame of Interest or none.
 Then choose a subtype if needed.